| |

 Camembert can be baked in an oven for 6-10 minutes or more until the body is warm and melting.
 To bake Camembert, make sure you remove any stickers and stapled pins from the box.
 It can be baked in the wooden box it comes in (without the lid); just slash the top to add some herbs or flavors and pop it in the oven until gooey.
 Put the warm Camembert on a platter and surround it with dippers like crackers or bread, and accompaniments like jams or flavored oils.

 If you’re baking Camembert, it is best served immediately after taking it out of the oven.
-When serving a wedge, ensure it’s room temperature and not straight out of the refrigerator.
+When serving a wedge, ensure it’s at room temperature, not straight out of the refrigerator.

 Camembert can also be added to recipes.
-Chop up some pieces to add to a salad with arugula greens, apples or pears, and nuts like pecan or walnut.
+Chop up some pieces to add to a salad with arugula greens, apples or pears, and nuts like pecans or walnuts.

 Here are some of my favorite baked Camembert recipes: